TheFreePenguin/TheFreePenguin/index.md

 Who am I?
 I'm just a hobbyist coder who writes bash scripts!

-I like to install Linux+ distros.
+I like to install Linux+ distros, and make it easier to install the hard ones.
 (Linux+ meaning Linux, BSD, Haiku, and ReactOS)